-- b. reporting under state law of incidents of suspected child abuse and neglect to the appropriate authorities, and - c. disclosure of patient-identifying information to medical personnel who have a need for information about a patient for the purpose of treating a condition which poses an immediate threat to the health of any individual and which requires immediate medical intervention. - 2.
-Disclosures under this subsection shall be limited to the minimum information necessary to accomplish the intended purpose of the disclosure. - C. A person who is or has been a patient of a physician, psychotherapist, mental health facility, a drug or alcohol abuse treatment facility or service, other agency for the purpose of mental health or drug or alcohol abuse care and treatment shall be entitled to personal access to such person's mental health or drug or alcohol abuse treatment information unless such access is reasonably likely to endanger the life or physical safety of the patient or another person as determined by the person in charge of the care and treatment of the patient. - D. 1.
+- 2. Disclosures under this subsection shall be limited to the minimum information necessary to accomplish the intended purpose of the disclosure. - C. A person who is or has been a patient of a physician, psychotherapist, mental health facility, a drug or alcohol abuse treatment facility or service, other agency for the purpose of mental health or drug or alcohol abuse care and treatment shall be entitled to personal access to such person's mental health or drug or alcohol abuse treatment information unless such access is reasonably likely to endanger the life or physical safety of the patient or another person as determined by the person in charge of the care and treatment of the patient. - D. 1.
 The restrictions on disclosure of mental health or drug or alcohol abuse treatment information shall not restrict the disclosure of patient-identifying information related to the cause of death of a patient under laws requiring the collection of death or other vital statistics or permitting inquiry into the cause of death.
-Any other disclosure regarding a deceased patient shall require either a court order or a written release of an administrator. or representative appointed by the court, or if there is no such appointment, by the spouse of the patient or, if none, by any responsible member of the family of the patient.
+Any other disclosure regarding a deceased patient shall require either a court order or a written release of an executor. administrator. or personal representative appointed by the court, or if there is no such appointment, by the spouse of the patient or, if none, by any responsible member of the family of the patient. - 2.
+"Responsible family member" means the parent, adult child, adult sibling, or other adult relative who was actively involved in providing care to or monitoring the care of the deceased patient as verified by the physician, psychologist or other person responsible for the care and treatment of such person. - E. A valid written release for disclosure of mental health or drug or alcohol abuse treatment information shall have, at a minimum, the following elements:

-- 2. "Responsible family member" means the parent, adult child, adult sibling, or other adult relative who was actively involved in providing care to or monitoring the care of the deceased patient as verified by the physician, psychologist or other person responsible for the care and treatment of such person. - E. A valid written release for disclosure of mental health or drug or alcohol abuse treatment information shall have, at a minimum, the following elements: - 1.
-The specific name or general designation of the program or person permitted to make the disclosure; - 2.
-The name or title of the individual or the name of the organization to which disclosure is to be made: - 3.
+- 1. The specific name or general designation of the program or person permitted to make the disclosure; - 2.
+The name or title of the individual or the name of the organization to which disclosure is to be made; - 3.
 The name of the patient whose records are to be released; - 4.
 The purpose of the disclosure; - 5.
 A description of the information to be disclosed: - 6.
 The dated signature of the patient or authorized representative or both when required; - 7.
 A statement of the right of the patient to revoke the release in writing and a description of how the patient may do so; - 8.
 An expiration date, event or condition if not revoked before, which shall ensure the release will last no longer than reasonably necessary to serve the purpose for which it is given; and - 9.
 If the release is signed by a person authorized to act for a patient, a description of the authority of such person to act.

 § 1-109.1.
-Designation of family member as treatment advocate - Treatment advocate consent form [Emerg. eff.
-May 7, 2003]
+Designation of family member as treatment advocate - Treatment advocate consent form

-A. A person having a mental illness as defined in Section 1-103 of Title 43A of the Oklahoma Statutes who is under the care of a licensed mental health professional shall be informed by the licensed mental health professional or the mental health treatment facility that the patient has the right to designate a family member or other individual concerned as a treatment advocate.
+A. Every adult having a mental illness as defined in Section 1-103 of this title who is under the care of a licensed mental health professional shall be informed by the licensed mental health professional or the mental health treatment facility that the patient has the right to designate a family member or other concerned individual as a treatment advocate.
 The individual so designated shall act at all times in the best interests of the patient.
 The patient may change or revoke the designation of a treatment advocate at any time and for any reason.
-The treatment advocate may participate in the treatment planning and discharge planning of the patient to the extent consented to by the patient and as permitted by law.
+The treatment advocate participate in the treatment planning and discharge planning of the patient to the extent consented to by the patient and as permitted by law.